influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/syntax-basics.md

 ### Functions
 Flux uses functions for most of its heavy lifting.
-Here is a simple function that squares the number passed using the `n` parameter.
+Below is a simple function that squares a number, `n`.

 ```js
 > square = (n) => n * n